-Both e-Stewards and R2/RIOS certification prove that an IT asset disposition partner is handling its customers' electronics waste in an environmentally safe and compliant way.
-These standards include strict rules that prevent illegal export or land filling of electronic waste.

-There are just a few IT asset disposition providers that are both R2/RIOS and e-Stewards certified.
-Many large enterprises now require that their electronics recycling vendors hold both.
+The R2 certification proves that an IT asset disposition partner is handling its customers' electronics waste in an environmentally safe and compliant way.
+This standard includes strict rules that prevent illegal export or landfilling of electronic waste.
+Many large enterprises now require that their electronics recycling vendors hold this certification.